builtree/handwrite/docs/usage.md

 1. Make sure you have installed `handwrite`, `potrace` & `fontforge`.

-2. In a terminal type `handwrite [PATH TO IMAGE or DIRECTORY WITH IMAGES] [OUTPUT DIRECTORY]`.
+2. In a terminal type `handwrite [PATH TO IMAGE] [OUTPUT DIRECTORY]`.
    (You can also type `handwrite -h`, to see all the arguments you can use).

-3. (Optional) Config file containing custom options for your font can also be passed using the `--config [CONFIG FILE]` or `--config [DIRECTORY WITH CONFIG FILES]` argument.
+3. (Optional) Config file containing custom options for your font can also be passed using the `--config [CONFIG FILE]` argument.

     ???+ note
-        - If passing a directory, make sure to rename the config files to the corresponding sheet names.

-        - If a single config file is passed for multiple inputs, that config will be used for all the inputs.
+        - If you expicitly pass the metadata (filename, family or style) as CLI arguments, they are given a preference over the default config file data.

         - If no config file is provided for an input then the [default config file](https://github.com/cod-ed/handwrite/blob/main/handwrite/default.json) is used.